CollectionBuilder/collectionbuilder-sa/docs/build.md

 # Building your collection

+The **first time** you use your project folder on your computer, type the command: `bundle install`.

+Bundler will check the project's "Gemfile", install any missing dependencies, and create a "Gemfile.lock" listing the exact Gems set up for this project.

-When developing the collection use `jekyll s` to start the development server.
+When developing the collection use `bundle exec jekyll s` to start the development server.
 By default the Jekyll environment is "development".
 In this environment CollectionBuilder skips some template elements to cut down on build time, including these `_includes`: